 Australia: Australia’s Privacy Act of 1988 is based off the Australian Privacy Principles.
 They cover transparency and anonymity – the collection, use and disclosure of data; maintaining the quality of data; and the data subject’s rights.

-We have an obligation as Privacy and Compliance Specialists to review and respond to confidential legal requests and ensure they follow the legal and policy requirements of the content owners as well applicable jurisdictional laws.
+We have an obligation as Law Enforcement Response Specialists to review and respond to confidential legal requests and ensure they follow the legal and policy requirements of the content owners as well applicable jurisdictional laws.
 As a result, we must consistently demonstrate good judgement, tact, and discretion to exceed our clients’ expectations.

 Privacy laws are sure to evolve over time.
 Consequently, IPS will implement and enforce policies that keep our company and our clients operating in a legal and ethical manner.
 Whether it’s a new training requirement, jurisdictional law, or attorney requirement, we provide innovative, compliant solutions to safeguard all data privacy matters.

 Stay informed with industry-relevant emails curated by our team of experts.

 We send out emails once or twice a month relating to IP Services, industry news, and events we'll be attending so you can meet our experts in person.